 The UK Government's current position is that it will not introduce legislation requiring insurers to pay for coronavirus related BI losses that completely fall outside the scope of cover.
 That is helpful clarification at a time when insurers are assessing their financial exposure to the ongoing pandemic.
 In the US such radical legislation has been contemplated but, it seems, it has been stalled – at least for the time being.
 Hopefully, the UK Chancellor's warning about the consequences of fundamentally re-writing insurance policies on a retrospective basis will be heeded by other Governments.

-This article is co-authored by RPC Partners Victoria Sherratt, Naomi Vary, Leigh Williams and Simon Laird alongside Hinshaw Partners Judy Selby and Scott Seaman.
+This article is co-authored by RPC Partners Victoria Sherratt, Naomi Vary and Simon Laird alongside Hinshaw Partners Judy Selby and Scott Seaman.